 - Kerry Alec, Communications Media Coordinator/Indian Registration Administrator was assigned as the EOC Media/Information position.
 Working along side Kerry was Petra West-Bayes who shared announcements from the Chief via Facebook Live Feed.

-- Sheena Joseph, Economic Development Assistant was assigned EOC Finance.
-Sheena’s job includes recording personnel time, coordinate purchasing, coordinate compensation and claims, record costs, and manage the finance/administration section.
+- Robin Lagimodiere, Capital & Infrastructure Administration Assistant was assigned EOC Finance.
+Robin’s job includes recording personnel time, coordinate purchasing, coordinate compensation and claims, record costs, and manage the finance/administration section.

 - Rose Johnny, Executive Director’s Assistant was assigned EOC Logistics to provide telecommunication and information technology services, support EOC operations, supply and equipment and material resources to sites, coordinate personnel, and manage the logistics section.

 - Beatrice MacDonald, Human Resources (HR) manages of any HR issues, employee forms, and schedules for security, and in-house announcements regarding COVID-19.

 - Tim Sheehan, LPN (Health Rep with Solutions RN) oversees the information flowing to and from the members and the EOC team.
 Tim relays information on COVID-19 from FNHA, BC Center for Disease Control (BCCDC), Provincial and Federal Government and Health Canada to the Nation.